sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-07-Duplicate-Code-And-Clean-Test.md

 2) Execute the Method Under Test (in this case, `testLibrary.addBooks`)
 3) Check the post-conditions to ensure correct behavior (`assert`)

-You'll notice all of my tests have extra linebreaks between each step to improve readability.
+You'll notice all of my tests have extra line breaks between each step to improve readability.

 If I "hide" `addBooks` in a private helper method, it because immediately less obvious what the Method Under Test is for our two tests.
-Additionally, because these *are* tests, I fully expect that if the interface or behavior of `addBooks` changes, I will necessarily have to update all of my tests for `addbooks` anyways, so I'm not saving future effort.
+Additionally, because these *are* tests, I fully expect that if the interface or behavior of `addBooks` changes, I will necessarily have to update all of my tests for `addBooks` anyways, so I'm not saving future effort.

 In short, I don't see value in extracting out that repetitive line of code, since it serves a vital purpose in the **understandability** of the test.